jvoss/ansible-dev-docker/README.md

 `/ansible`.
 When the image is started interactively, the user is presented at a bash shell in this working directory.

-Containerized environments can be started and named using the following
+Ephemeral environments can be started using the following example:
-example:

-`docker run -it -v /local-path/to/playbooks:/ansible --name ansible-dev1 ansible-dev-docker`
+`docker run -it -rm -v /local-path/to/playbooks:/ansible ansible-dev-docker`